infertux/tr1363/README.md

 ## Disclaimer

-This project is completely independent of DR Battery.
+This project is completely independent of the battery manufacturer.

 The protocol has been reverse engineered from publicly observable communication between the battery and the official application.